 Re-write: It’s not how much you make that matters, it’s how much you spend.

 Building wealth isn’t rocket science; it boils down to one key fact: in order to build wealth, you have to spend less than you earn and save most of what you don’t spend.
-If you have more money coming in each month than you have going out, then all you need to do is consciously set some aside and let it grow.
+If you have more money coming in each month than you have gone out, then all you need to do is consciously set some aside and let it grow.
 Simple.
-If you have less money coming in each month than you have going out, then you need to either reduce your expenses or increase your income.
+If you have less money coming in each month than you have gone out, then you need to either reduce your expenses or increase your income.
 That might mean giving up things you like or taking on a part-time job but, if doing that will help you get on the path to financial independence then, trust me, it’s worth it.

 Story #3: I’m no good with money

-The financial services industry does an outstanding job of making us feel as though we need a degree in finance and a masters in math in order to take care of our own money effectively.
+The financial services industry does an outstanding job of making us feel as though we need a degree in finance and a master’s in math in order to take care of our own money effectively.
 We don’t teach our kids money management in school and so, as adults, we don’t feel equipped to handle our money without help.
 Additionally, with so much credit available, there’s no pressing need to make sure we live within our means: if there’s more month than money, we don’t go without food or find ourselves walking to work, we just borrow the difference.
 Before we know it, we’re trapped in a cycle of debt that can be tough to get out of.

 Re-write: You work hard for your money; you owe it to yourself to put it to work for you.

 Managing money isn’t hard.
-It’s not complicated or time consuming and, after six years in the financial services industry, I have yet to meet someone who isn’t capable of taking care of their own money (although I have met plenty who choose not to).
-Chances are, if you’re not managing your money it has something to do with the fact it’s out of control or you have more interesting things to do.
-If that’s the case, then all it takes is a change of perspective (think of all the fun things you could do if you had more money) and a decision to take action (keep more for yourself and give less to creditors, retailers etc.) With all the technology that surrounds us, there are plenty of great resources that will teach you what you need to know and provide you with strategies and materials to take control of your money.
+It’s not complicated or time-consuming and, after six years in the financial services industry, I have yet to meet someone who isn’t capable of taking care of their own money (although I have met plenty who choose not to).
+Chances are if you’re not managing your money it has something to do with the fact it’s out of control or you have more interesting things to do.
+If that’s the case, then all it takes is a change of perspective (think of all the fun things you could do if you had more money) and a decision to take action (keep more for yourself and give less to creditors, retailers, etc.) With all the technology that surrounds us, there are plenty of great resources that will teach you what you need to know and provide you with strategies and materials to take control of your money.
 And yes, there’s definitely an app for that!

 We tell ourselves stories in all areas of our lives.
 Sometimes the stories push us forward but sometimes they keep us stuck on a path that’s going nowhere we actually want to go.
-If you’ve been thinking about making a change but found yourself unable to take action, then maybe ditching the stories that don’t serve you and writing a better script might be worth a try?
+If you’ve been thinking about making a change but found yourself unable to take action, then maybe ditching the stories that don’t serve you and writing a better script might be worth a try.